"Quality Outdoor Living Since 1995"

 Before we get into details, here’s what the research shows.
 These aren’t promises—they’re estimates based on industry data and local market conditions.

-Okanagan Lifestyle Market70-90%Premium for outdoor living
+Okanagan lifestyle marketStrongestPremium for outdoor living

 Why the Okanagan Trends Higher